 But it’s hard to love something when you feel guilty eating just one.
-The high fructose corn syrup, refined white sugar, and total lack of nutritional value in a marshmallow is really awful.
+The high fructose corn syrup, refined white sugar, and total lack of nutritional value in a marshmallow are really awful.
 So, I found a way to make marshmallows a much more healthful treat, by eliminating the refined sugars and corn syrup that is still present even in most homemade varieties.

 Pure maple syrup is the secret to sweetening these marshmallows naturally.
 The result is a light, sweet, fluffy marshmallow that tastes so much better than store-bought.